theScottyJam/snap.js/content/nolodash/isError/description.md

 Object.getPrototypeOf(value) === TypeError.prototype;
 ```

-Both of the above type-detection mechanisms have a couple of flaws:
+For the vast majority of scenarios the above should be good enough, but those solutions do technically have a couple of flaws:
 1. they don't work with cross-realm values.
 For example, if you receive an instance of an `Error` from across an iframe boundary, that instance's prototype would link to the iframe's `Error` class, not your `Error` class, and both of the above checks would fail to recognize it as a `Error`.
 2. They will state that `Object.create(Error.prototype)` is an `Error`, but it's not.
 It's just a regular object who's prototype has been set to `Error.prototype`.